xiaolan98/HAHT/README.md

 python setup.py develop
 ```
 ### Download the pretrained blender90M model
-#### This step is necessary to reproduce the results in the original paper.
-As the [ParlAI](https://github.com/facebookresearch/ParlAI) is archived, the pretrained model will not be downloaded automatically.
+#### As the [ParlAI](https://github.com/facebookresearch/ParlAI) is archived, the pretrained model will not be downloaded automatically.
+This step is to manually download the pretrained model.

 ```bash
 pip install gdown